Browse by Medical Category

-Massachusetts General Hospital Police perform Criminal Background Checks (CORI) for prospective employees, volunteers, students, and contractors, designated/professional visitors of extended duration who may have unmonitored contact with our vulnerable population including children and the elderly or who may have access to sensitive data, systems, narcotics or intellectual property.
+Massachusetts General Hospital Police perform Criminal Background Checks (CORI) for prospective employees, volunteers, students, and contractors, designated/professional visitors of extended duration who may have unmonitored contact with vulnerable populations including children and the elderly, or who may have access to sensitive data, systems, narcotics or intellectual property.

-Massachusetts General Hospital Police perform Criminal Background Checks (CORI) for prospective employees, volunteers, students, and contractors, business/professional visitors of extended duration who may have unmonitored contact with our vulnerable population including children and the elderly or who may have access to sensitive data, systems, narcotics or intellectual property.
-This ensures compliance with laws and regulations regarding the acquisition and review of criminal history information regarding individuals who work for, provide services for, or receive training at programs or facilities of Massachusetts General Hospital (collectively Partners) in either a paid or unpaid capacity.
+Massachusetts General Hospital Police perform Criminal Background Checks (CORI) for prospective employees, volunteers, students, and contractors, business/professional visitors of extended duration who may have unmonitored contact with vulnerable populations including children and the elderly, or who may have access to sensitive data, systems, narcotics or intellectual property.
+We comply with all laws and regulations regarding the acquisition and review of criminal history information regarding individuals who work for, provide services for, or receive training at programs or facilities of Massachusetts General Hospital (collectively Partners) in either a paid or unpaid capacity.

 Questions pertaining to an applicant’s criminal history will not be asked until the applicant is given a conditional offer of employment and has accepted the position.

 An offer of employment is conditional upon a satisfactory background screening investigation as determined by Partners Healthcare in accordance with their policy.

 As a prerequisite, an applicant must provide a written consent form and a government-issued pictured identification allowing a multi-state or international criminal background check.